-FY2023 CoC Application Page 17 00/26/2022 1 12023 COC Application I age II 09/20/2023
+FY2023 CoC Application Page 17 09/27/2023 ------------------------ --------- ------------

 Addressing the Needs of Lesbian, Gay, Bisexual, Transgender and Queer+-Anti-Discrimination Policy and Training.
 NOFO Section V.B.1.f.

+1. Did your CoC implement a written CoC-wide anti-discrimination policy ensuring that LGBTQ+ individuals and families receive supportive services, shelter, and housing free from discrimination?
 Yes 2.
-Did your CoC conduct annual CoC-wide training with providers on how to effectively implement the Equal Ac to Housing in HUD Programs Regardless of Sexual Orientation or Gender Identity (Equal Access Final Rule) cess ?
-Yes Accordance With an Individual's Gender Identity in Community Planning and Development Programs (Gender) in er Yes 2.
-Policy and Training.
-NOFO Section V.B.1.f.
-1. Did your CoC implement a written CoC-wide anti-discrimination policy ensuring that LGBTQ+ individuals and families receive supportive services, shelter, and housing free from discrimination?
-2. Did your CoC conduct annual CoC-wide training with providers on how to effectively implement the Equal Acc to Housing in HUD Programs Regardless of Sexual Orientation or Gender Identity (Equal Access Final Rule)?
-3. Did your CoC conduct annual CoC-wide training with providers on how to effectively implement Equal Access Policy and Training.
-NOFO Section V.B.1.f.
-1. Did your CoC implement a written CoC-wide anti-discrimination policy ensuring that LGBTQ+ individuals and families receive supportive services, shelter, and housing free from discrimination?
-2. Did your CoC conduct annual CoC-wide training with providers on how to effectively implement the Equal Access to Housing in HUD Programs Regardless of Sexual Orientation or Gender Identity (Equal Access Final Rule)?
-3. Did your CoC conduct annual CoC-wide training with providers on how to effectively implement Equal Access in Accordance With an Individual's Gender Identity in Community Planning and Development Programs (Gender
+Did your CoC conduct annual CoC-wide training with providers on how to effectively implement the Equal Access to Housing in HUD Programs Regardless of Sexual Orientation or Gender Identity (Equal Access Final Rule)?
+Yes 3.
+Did your CoC conduct annual CoC-wide training with providers on how to effectively implement Equal Access in Accordance With an Individual's Gender Identity in Community Planning and Development Programs (Gender Identity Final Rule)?
+Yes

 Anti-Discrimination Policy-Updating Policies-Assisting Providers-Evaluating Compliance-Addressing Noncompliance.
 NOFO Section V.B.1.f.

-Describe in the field below: how your CoC regularly collaborates with LGBTQ+ and other organizations to update its CoC- wide anti-discrimination policy, as necessary to ensure all housing and services provided in the CoC are trauma-informed and able to meet the needs of LGBTQ+ individuals and families; how your CoC assisted housing and services providers in developing project-level anti- discrimination policies that are consistent with the CoC-wide anti-discrimination policy; 3. your CoC's process for evaluating compliance with your CoC's anti-discrimination policies; and 4. your CoC's process for addressing noncompliance with your CoC's anti-discrimination policies.
+Describe in the field below: 1. how your CoC regularly collaborates with LGBTQ+ and other organizations to update its CoC- wide anti-discrimination policy, as necessary to ensure all housing and services provided in the CoC are trauma-informed and able to meet the needs of LGBTQ+ individuals and families; 2. how your CoC assisted housing and services providers in developing project-level anti- discrimination policies that are consistent with the CoC-wide anti-discrimination policy; 3. your CoC's process for evaluating compliance with your CoC's anti-discrimination policies; and 4. your CoC's process for addressing noncompliance with your CoC's anti-discrimination policies.

-- 1. The CoC updates its CoC-wide anti-discrimination policy, as necessary, based on stakeholder feedback.
-We collaborate with a broad array of stakeholders to ensure that our policies reflect the best practices in service delivery. - 2.
-In the CoC's annual training on the Equal Access rule and anti-discrimination policy we encourage providers to look at their policies and procedures, their spaces and the language they are using.
+1. The CoC updates its CoC-wide anti-discrimination policy, as necessary, based on stakeholder feedback.
+We collaborate with a broad array of stakeholders to ensure that our policies reflect the best practices in service delivery.

+2. In the CoC's annual training on the Equal Access rule and anti-discrimination policy we encourage providers to look at their policies and procedures, their spaces and the language they are using.
 We strive for our providers to have inclusive language and safe spaces for all people to engage in service delivery.
-As a part of our YHDP efforts we are inspired by agencies that really allow consumers to drive the conversation and lead the efforts on training project staff. - 3.
-As a part of our annual competition we do a policy and procedure review and provide feedback to providers on areas of improvement and inclusivity. - 4.
-In allegations of non-compliance with our anti-discrimination policy.
+As a part of our YHDP efforts we are inspired by agencies that really allow consumers to drive the conversation and lead the efforts on training project staff.

+3. As a part of our annual competition we do a policy and procedure review and provide feedback to providers on areas of improvement and inclusivity.

+4. In allegations of non-compliance with our anti-discrimination policy.
 The CoC investigates the allegation and collaborates with our legal team on reaching determination of any violation.
 We then issue a recommendation or required action to an agency to bring them back in compliance.
 We also have a legal representative responsible for investigating any fair housing complaints.